Jersey Development Company (JDC) and its associated entities value your privacy and are committed to ensuring that your privacy is protected.

 - Where you have consented to be contacted for purposes which we feel may interest you or provide you with information regarding our products or services that you request from us;

-- progress any property reservation and conveyance that may result from enquiries or contact;
+- When we progress any property reservation and conveyance that may result from enquiries or contact;

-- provide customer support services including property maintenance and remedial works post legal completion;
+- When we provide customer support services including property maintenance and remedial works post legal completion;

-- comply with our regulatory and legal obligations, including our ‘know your customer’ (KYC) and due diligence requirements;
+- When we comply with our regulatory and legal obligations, including our ‘know your customer’ (KYC) and due diligence requirements;

-- reporting of crime or suspected crime, including money laundering or fraud.
+- In the reporting of crime or suspected crime, including money laundering or fraud.

 - When you use our services or through your interactions with us;